sbsce/cyubeVR-VoxelAPI-Modding/README.md

 Event_Tick();
 ```

-These are the functions currently available to interact with the game:
+These are the functions currently available for you to call to interact with the game:

 ```cpp
 void Log(const std::wstring& String);